 The Denver Regional Council of Governments (DRCOG) was federally designated in 1977 as the Metropolitan Planning Organization (MPO) for the greater Denver, CO region serving Adams, Arapahoe, Boulder, Clear Creek, Douglas, Jefferson, and Gilpin counties, and the City and County of Broomfield and the City and County of Denver.
 The region's vision is to develop connected and vibrant communities that contain housing to serve all residents, transportation services, and employment centers, in "world-class natural and built environments."
-The DRCOG organizational structure consists of a 60-member board of 57 voting members and 3 non-voting members, seven senior staff members, and six committees that https://ops.fhwa.dot.gov/travelinfo/about/about511.htm#:~:text=Simply%20stated%2C%20511%20is%20an,of%2 Otransportation%2C%20choice%20of%20route.
+The DRCOG organizational structure consists of a 60-member board of 57 voting members and 3 non-voting members, seven senior staff members, and six committees that provide input on the decision-making process of the MPO.
+The DRCOG region consists of 3,605 square miles and had an estimated population of 2.8 million in 2010.10 The region projects its population will grow to over 4 million people by 2040.